danherrera0/SPOON_Client/README.md

 Contributions are welcomed!
 Fork, fix, then send a pull request.

-Bug reports and pull requests are welcome on GitHub at [astrodom repo](https://github.com/diaaanek/astrodom_frontend), please open Issues to provide feedback.
+Bug reports and pull requests are welcome on GitHub at [Spoon repo](https://github.com/diaaanek/SPOON_client), please open Issues to provide feedback.

-## ✏️ Authors

 ## 📗 License